deebov/deebov/README.md

 I like (coffee) to make products that give users a great UX.
 I like to use React (Native), TypeScript, Redux and GraphQL as my main tech stack.

-If you're interested in my work or just want to say hi,

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Making the web accessible
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning UI/UX
 - 👯 I’m looking to collaborate on intersting/unsual projects
 - 🤔 I’m looking for help with React, TypeScript and JavaScript
 - 💬 Ask me about React, TypeScript and JavaScript